-This control turns the automatic trimming system On and OFF in the Control Unit.
-With the switch in the "OFF" position, the Autopilot will steer a course which is somewhat dependent on the wind and sea conditions.
-With AUTO-TRIM "ON", the Control Unit will continually compute a trim correction for the vessel, thus maintaining a far more accurate course.
-This dynamic trim compensation is important because the trim correction is dependent on wind and sea conditions and thus ever changing.
+With the switch in the Pilot mode the autopilot will steer a course which is somewhat dependent on the wind and sea conditions.
+With AUTO-TRIM(TM) On, the Control Unit will continually compute a trim correction for the vessel, thus maintaining a far more accurate course.
+This dynamic trim compensation is important because the trim correction is dependent on wind and sea conditions and thus ever-changing.